Mattress Buying Guide

 Standard UK size: this is the typical size of beds & mattresses in the UK.
 These mattresses measure 190L x 90W (cm); the depth will vary according to type of bed (see Mattress Depth).

-Toddler mattress: our toddler mattresses are a smaller size to suit our Toddler Beds.
+Toddler mattress: our toddler mattress is a smaller size to suit our Toddler Beds.
 Both measure 140H x 70W (cm), and feature a breathable, washable Ventiflow cover; the pocket sprung construction ensures maximum comfort.

 Turning: manufacturers often advise flipping your mattress over to spread the wear and therefore prolong the life of your mattress; mattresses that do not require turning are of an equally high quality but are more convenient (however they can be rotated to help extend their life, see Non-turn).